Updated: Aug 6

 Magazines and Cover Tapes

-They were also the best place to find honest reviews by people who knew what they were talking about.
+They were also the best place to find honest reviews from people who knew what they were talking about.
 Other than word of mouth from friends, this was the only way to ensure the games you had your eyes on were not complete dumpster fires.

 As an added bonus, many magazines came with cover tapes.
-These usually contained playable demos of up-coming games, indie games and various programs, including loadable cheats called POKEs.
+These usually contained playable demos of upcoming games, indie games and various programs, including loadable cheats called POKEs.

 The C64’s popularity worldwide ensured it would have a persistent legacy.
-In fact, interest in the C64 has been reinvigorated recently due to the release of the C64 MINI, another retro-mini system with built in games intended to appeal to gamer’s nostalgia.
+In fact, interest in the C64 has been reinvigorated recently due to the release of the C64 MINI, another retro-mini system with built-in games intended to appeal to gamer’s nostalgia.

 What’s more, the C64 cemented the idea that a multi-function home computer could double as a high-end gaming machine.
-The C64’s relatively high performance and competitive price ensured that it would make its way into the homes of millions of people world-wide, and it would take this idea with it.
+The C64’s relatively high performance and competitive price ensured that it would make its way into the homes of millions of people worldwide, and it would take this idea with it.

 This set the stage for the 16-bit home computers, such as the Amiga and Atari ST. These home computers would be designed with gaming in mind, and it would show.
 But that is a story for another day…

 Although both the ZX Spectrum and Commodore 64 were extremely successful, they did not have the market to themselves.
 There was a third ‘80s 8-bit home micro which gave them a serious run for their money - the Amstrad CPC 464 - the topic of the next article.
+See you all there.

 Did you own a C64 back in the day, or knew anyone who did?
 If so, what were your experiences?
 How did you find gaming on the C64?
 What were the best things about it as a gaming machine, and what were the worst?
 How did it compare to the games in the arcades, other home computers or the 8-bit consoles?
 Feel free to share your thoughts in the comments section below.